Davey-Gravy/daviscoledotcom/content/updates/summer.md

 It’s very rich, coming from a person who often sings Brand New’s *The Boy Who Blocked His Own Shot*:

 > If it makes you less sad, I will die by your hand
+>
-> Hope you you want, already know what I am
+> Hope you find out what you want, already know what I am

 I have always considered myself as more self-aware than others.
 Maybe this self-awareness wavers in the moment of whatever mischief I get myself into, but I ultimately know what I’m doing at any given time when I reflect upon it.